ByiQ/lendyhop/README.md

 #Changes

-2016/08/11
+##2016/08/11

--Added basic validations for
+*Added basic validations for

---User creation
+ *User creation

---Item creation
+ *Item creation

---Tag creation
+ *Tag creation

---Checkout
+ *Checkout

--Bug fixes
+*Bug fixes

---Hitting 'Back' when on the checkout screen would check the item out
+ *Hitting 'Back' when on the checkout screen would check the item out

 2016/08/10